Daddy Lumba's Funeral Injuncted by Ernestina Fosuh and Other Family Members

 Ernestina Fosu breaks silence after court injunction on Daddy Lumba's funeral

-It also barred the third respondent, Transitions Funeral Home, from releasing the body until the substantive matter is resolved.
+The injunction also barred the third respondent, Transitions Funeral Home, from releasing the highlife legend's body until the substantive matter had been resolved.

-Delivering judgment, a Citi FM report stated, the presiding judge noted that affidavits presented to the court suggest the deceased's immediate family members had been sidelined in the funeral planning process, thus needed careful examination of the case's merits.
+According to Citi FM, the presiding judge noted that affidavits presented to the court suggest that the deceased's immediate family members had been sidelined in the funeral planning process.

 While the court recognised the traditional authority of the family head to oversee funeral preparations, it established limits, emphasising that such authority cannot be exercised unilaterally but in consultation with immediate family members.